Advanced Vocab Words - Set 8 Flashcards

 148

-# Fill in the blank with the most appropriate vocabulary word.
-The \_\_\_\_\_\_ host made everyone feel at ease at the party. ## Footnote *Hint: The word starts with 'd'.*
+# Fill in the blank: The \_\_\_\_\_\_ host made everyone feel at ease at the party. ## Footnote ***Hint:*** *Starts with "d" and means "confident, stylish, and charming".*

 debonair ## Footnote *debonair (deb-uh-**nair**)* adj. suave, urbane, affable, genial, charming